microsoft/AdaptiveCards/specs/devops/Infrastructure.md

 * Ahead of release, each package needs to be independently versioned, so manual PRs are created to modify version numbers defined in config files (i.e. `gradle.properties`, `custom.props`, and `package.json`).
 * Smoke testing is manually performed on the latest available apps created by the nightly pipelines, checking for any major visible regressions in `samples/Scenario` cards.
 When an app is signed off by a tester, the corresponding rendering library is approved for release.
 * A release pipeline is defined for 4 platforms and the website.
-    * Android pipeline produces artifacts that must be manually uploaded to a public repository
+    * Android pipeline is fully automated to publish
-    * iOS pipeline is fully automated to publish, but requires the package version number to be entered at runtime
+    * iOS pipeline is fully automated to publish
         * iOS packages are not signed
     * .NET piplines are fully automated to publish
-    * Web rendering library must be manually audited, fixed, and published
+    * Web rendering libraryis fully automated to publish
+		* JS packages are not signed
-    * Website pipeline, contingent on the aforementioned audit, is fully automated to release
+    * Website pipeline is fully automated to release
 * Release notes are manually compiled
     * List of issues that were fixed since last stable release is compiled for each platform.
 Ideally, this involves only going through issues tagged with the current milestone.
 In reality, some issues are fixed without changing milestones, while some fixes are issue-less PRs, which must all be manually checked
     * Notes must be written with issue URLs linked, to trigger bot comment on issues (notifies users who are waiting for fix to be available)